kozec/sc-controller/docs/protocol.md

 Unlocking is done automatically when client is disconnected, or using `Unlock.` message.

+#### `OSD: text to display`
+Asks daemon to display OSD message.
+No escaping or quoting is needed, everything after colon is displayed as text.

+If OSD cannot be used (for example because daemon runs without X server), daemon responds with `Fail: ....` message.
+Otherwise daemon responds with `OK.`.
+Note that doesn't necessary mean that OSD is visible to user, only that scc-daemon managed to send request to scc-osd-daemon.

 #### `Profile: filename.sccprofile`
 Asks daemon to load another profile.
-No escaping or quouting is needed, everything after colon is used as filename, only spaces and tabs are stripped.
+No escaping or quoting is needed, everything after colon is used as filename, only spaces and tabs are stripped.

 If profile is sucessfully loaded, daemon responds with `OK.` to client that initiated loading and sends `Current profile: ...` message to all clients.